Hitesh-lalwani123/Plinko-game/readme.md

     -----------------------------------------------

 If a user bets:
-1. say server calculates probabilities and finds that the user should land at 1.2x
-2. Server chooses randomly from 0 and +1 for the ball to drop on the first drop.Say 0.
+1.say server calculates probabilities and finds that the user should land at 1.2x 2.Server chooses randomly from 0 and +1 for the ball to drop on the first drop.Say 0.

-3. Server has a list of precalculated distances of all the outcomes.
+3.Server has a list of precalculated distances of all the outcomes.
-4. From 0's pov
+4.From 0's pov

                 *    0    *   +1  *